Britax Frontier ClickTight Review

 Weight and Size

-The Frontier earned a 3 of 10 for weight and size.
+The Frontier is a heavy and wider option compared to the competition.
 This Britax weighs 23.7 lbs which is the heaviest booster we tested.
-The width is 19 inches making it the third widest seat.
+The width is 19 inches making it one of the widest.

 The weight and size make this product a poor choice for travel or regular movement from car to car.
 If you plan to leave the seat in your car, then it may not be an issue.
 Otherwise, it is not a good choice for carpoolers or frequent carrying.

-The Frontier earned a 4 of 10 for comfort according to our child testers who felt it the bottom cushion was soft, but the headrest was too hard, and the fabric was uncomfortable.
+The Frontier isn't the most comfortable according to our child testers who felt it the bottom cushion was soft, but the headrest was too hard, and the fabric was uncomfortable.

 Given the added layers of foam, we thought the seat would be comfy, but our testers disagreed when compared to the competition.
 We agree that the headrest is hard and we also think the design seems to offer less support for napping heads.

-The cushion on this product is firm and thick, and it includes the higher quality EPP foam that doesn't off-gas.
-It has a sturdy closed shell even if the side flex easier than we thought they would.
+The cushion on this product is firm and thick, and it includes the higher quality EPP foam that doesn't off-gas, and it has a sturdy closed-shell even if the sides flex easier than we thought they would.
 The fabric is sturdy and feels durable, if a bit rough, and it wipes clean.
-The overall fit and finish are nice, but the fabric isn't a tight as the rest of the product.
+The overall fit and finish are nice, but the fabric isn't as tight as the rest of the product.